4 minute read

 6. The Ability to Gather Feedback and Provide Innovative Insight

-No loyalty program is perfect.
+No refer-a-friend program is perfect.
 Neither is any particular product or service.
 Inevitably, brand ambassadors will gather feedback based on their experience with your product or services, as well as their conversations with your customers and competitors.
 This information can provide critical intelligence that helps you improve your referral marketing program (and, more broadly, your business).

 Do You Have the Right People and Processes in Place?